-The information in this section updates and supplements information regarding legislation and regulation affecting our business set forth in "Business-Legislation and Regulation" in our 2016 Form 10-K. Also see "Risk Factors" in this report and in our 2016 Form 10-K for discussions of risks relating to legislative and regulatory matters.
+The information in this section updates and supplements information regarding legislation and regulation affecting our business set forth in "Business-Legislation and Regulation" in our 2016 Form 10-K and in "MD&A- Legislation and Regulation" in our First Quarter 2017 Form 10-Q. Also see "Risk Factors" in this report and in our 2016 Form 10-K for discussions of risks relating to legislative and regulatory matters.